TITLE 8 SOCIAL SERVICES

-(4) Life skills plan: PSD shall develop a life skills plan, using the life skills assessment, with youth age 14 or older who are in the custody of PSD.
-The life skills plan shall identify the activities, tasks, and services needed for the youth to develop the life skills necessary to safely transition into independent living as an adult regardless of the child’s permanency plan.
+(4) Life skills plan: PSD shall develop a life skills plan, using the life skills assessment, with youth age 14 or older who are in PSD custody.
+The life skills plan shall identify the activities, tasks, and services needed for the youth to develop the life skills necessary to safely transition into independent living as an adult, regardless of the youth’s permanency plan.

-(5) Transition plan: PSD shall begin developing a transition plan with the child prior to the child’s 17th birthday to identify a child’s needs, strengths and goals in the areas of safety, housing, education, employment or income, physical health and mental health, local opportunities for mentors and continuing support services.
+(5) Transition plan: PSD shall begin developing a transition plan with the youth prior to their seventeenth birthday to identify needs, strengths and goals in the areas of safety, housing, education, employment or income, physical health and mental health, local opportunities for mentors and continuing support services.
 The plan shall identify activities, responsibilities and timeframes to address specified goals.
-PSD shall present the transition plan to the court at the first hearing scheduled after the child’s seventeenth birthday.
-The court shall order the transition plan for the child.
+PSD shall present the transition plan to the court at the first hearing scheduled after the youth’s seventeenth birthday.
+The court shall order the transition plan for the youth.
 The transition plan approved by the court shall be reviewed at every subsequent review and permanency hearing.